opener-project/opener-project.github.com/README.md

 jekyll serve
 ```

-How to update styling and Layouts
+How to update styling and layouts
 ---------------------------------

 The styling can be changed using the CSS files in the ```source/css```